UraniummX/Steganography/docs/02-analysis.md

 32 + 8L ≤ 3WH

 If this condition is not met, the image does not have sufficient capacity to store the message and encoding must be rejected.
+In practical it shouldnt be expected to equate to the number of available pixels in the given image thus would be logically correct but pratically unstable.